SanderVocke/shoopdaloop/README.md

 - **Scenes**: Again similarly to [Luppp](http://openavproductions.com/luppp/), there are so-called "Scenes" which select a subset of all loops to be played together.
 Changing from one scene to another can be used to achieve an impactful musical transition.
 However, unlike [Luppp](http://openavproductions.com/luppp/)'s scenes, ShoopDaLoop's scenes are not bound to any particular row in the grid.
 A scene consists of an arbitrary selection of one loop (or none) per track, giving more flexibility.
 - **Synchronization**: ShoopDaLoop's loops are all synchronized to the master loop.
 For example, hitting record on any loop will engage only when the master loop restarts, and recording lenghts are always forced to be an exact multiple of the master loop length.
 - **Click tracks**: ShoopDaLoop has a built-in click track generator.
 Rather than being an "external" metronome, the click track is inserted into one of the loops (usually the master loop).
+- **Live effect chains**: ShoopDaLoop records both the dry (before send) and wet (after return) signals.
+During performance, each track can then be set to output either the dry, the recorded wet, or a live-processed wet version.
+In addition, there is a mode in which the wet is re-recorded by playing the already recorded dry signal live through the send/return.
+This give full flexibility to alter effects after initial recording, while not needing to have the effects live all the time, hogging the CPU.
+- **JACK encapsulation**: SooperLooper is run in an isolated nested JACK sandbox so that ShoopDaLoop can present its ports in a renamed and sensible way.

 # Status